SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Int.rst

    * - x.getWidth
      - Return bitcount
      - Int
-   * - x.msb
-     - Return the bit-field value of the most significant bit
-     - Bool
-   * - x.lsb
-     - Return the bit-field value of the least significant bit
-     - Bool
    * - x.high
      - Return the index of the MSB (highest allowed index for Int)
      - Int